zeruhur/loner/loner-en.md

 CC BY 4.0 by Roberto Bisceglie

-Loner is a bare-bone freeform solo RPG designed to play with a solo character in "narrative" mode.
+Loner is a freeform Solo RPG designed to play with a solitaire character in "narrative" mode.
 You'll guide your character through the story that will unravel during the game, asking closed questions to an oracle who will assume the role of Game Master.
 Every now and then the game will surprise you when an unexpected plot twist happens!

-To play it, it is assumed that you are already familiar with the world of role-playing and solo games.
-Good places to get an idea are the [RPG page](https://en.wikipedia.org/wiki/Role-playing_game) on Wikipedia and the [Lone Wolf Roleplaying](https://www.reddit.com/r/Solo_Roleplaying/wiki/guides) subreddit.
+## What is a Role Playing Game (RPG)?
+A role-playing game (RPG) is a type of game in which players assume the roles of fictional characters and act out their actions and decisions within a narrative or imaginary setting.
+The outcome of these actions and decisions is often determined by a set of rules and game mechanics, such as dice rolls or statistical attributes of the characters.
+Players may also collaborate to create a shared story or narrative through their characters' actions and interactions.

+## What is a Solo RPG?

+In a solo RPG a single player takes on the roles of one or more characters, while also simultaneously managing some elements of the game world.
+These games typically involve the use of a rule system and game mechanics to determine the outcome of actions taken by the player-controlled characters.
+Unlike a gamebook (such as the Fighting Fantasy, Lone Wolf, and Tunnels & Trolls series) a solo RPG is not a form of interactive, forked narrative in which outcomes are pre-determined and limited by the author's choices.

+Through the interaction of player, oracle, tools, and prompts, the character's actions will build an emergent narrative within whose boundaries anything can be attempted, without predetermined limits.

 ## Minimum Requirements
-You will need:
+To play Loner you will need:
 - **4 six sided dice** (also known as d6s): two pairs of different colors
 - **paper and writing tools**: at least a sheet of scrap paper and and pencil, but index cards or sticky notes are a fine addition
 - **character sheet**: you may use the provided sheet at the back or a simple index card.